ms/buildtogether.tech/tooling/index.md

 Today, the balance has shifted in favor of higher-level languages.
 One reason is that processors have gotten faster but people haven't, so one programmer-hour is worth many more computer-hours than before.
-Another reason is that <span i="just-in-time compiler" g="jit">just-in-time compilers</span> (JITs) and
+Another reason is that
-<span i="generational garbage collection; garbage collection!generational"
+<span g="jit" i="just-in-time compiler">just-in-time compilers</span> (JITs) and
-g="generational_garbage_collection">generational garbage collection</span> have
+<span g="generational_garbage_collection" i="generational garbage collection; garbage collection!generational">generational garbage collection</span>
-made higher-level languages intrinsically faster.
+have made higher-level languages intrinsically faster.
 The biggest, though, is that the execution time of a modern application depends less on squeezing cycles out of processors than it used to.
 The bottleneck in a web site is almost always network latency or the time required to perform database operations; your code